-We outsource the manufacturing of our pre-configured, industry-standard hardware platforms to primarily two contract manufacturers, Micro Standard Distributors and Unisoft, who assemble these hardware platforms to our specifications.
-These platforms consist primarily of an Intelbased computing platform, rack-mounted enclosure system and custom-designed front panel.
+We outsource the manufacturing of our pre-configured, industry-standard hardware platforms to primarily two contract manufacturers who assemble such hardware platforms to our specifications.
+These platforms consist primarily of an Intel-based computing platform, rack-mounted enclosure system and custom-designed front panel.
 We install our proprietary software onto the hardware platforms and conduct functionality testing, quality assurance and documentation control prior to shipping our products.

-We have experienced minor delays in shipments from these contract manufacturers in the past which have not had a material impact on our results of operations.
-We may experience delays in the future or other problems, such as inferior quality and insufficient quantity of product, any of which may seriously harm our business and results of operations.
+We have experienced delays in shipments from these contract manufacturers in the past and may experience delays in the future or other problems, such as inferior quality and insufficient quantity of product, any of which may seriously harm our business and results of operations.
+There can be no assurance that we will effectively manage our contract manufacturers or that these manufacturers will meet our future requirements for the timely delivery of our hardware platforms in sufficient quality and quantity.
 From time to time, we intend to introduce new products and product enhancements, which will require that we coordinate our efforts with those of our contract manufacturers to ensure a sufficient quantity of hardware components.
 In addition, as our sales increase our contract manufacturers will need to achieve volume production to meet our demand.
 The inability of our contract manufacturers to provide us with adequate supplies of high-quality hardware platforms or the loss of one or more of our contract manufacturers may cause a delay in our ability to fulfill orders while we obtain a replacement manufacturer and may seriously harm our business and results of operations.

 Subcontractors supply our contract manufacturers with the standard parts and components for our products.
-These standard hardware parts and components consist of motherboards, reboot cards and chasses.
+We currently purchase several key hardware components used in the manufacture of our products from limited sources.
 Generally, purchase commitments with our limited source suppliers are on a purchase order basis.
 An interruption or delay in the supply of any of these hardware components, or the inability to procure these components from alternate sources at acceptable prices and within a reasonable time, will seriously harm our business and results of operations.
 In addition, qualifying additional suppliers can be time-consuming and expensive and may increase the likelihood of errors.

-Lead times for purchasing these components vary significantly and depend on factors such as the specific supplier, contract terms and demand for a component at a given time.
+Lead times for purchasing materials and hardware components vary significantly and depend on factors such as the specific supplier, contract terms and demand for a component at a given time.
 If orders do not match forecasts, excess or inadequate supplies of certain materials, including components manufactured by our subcontractors, may seriously harm our business and results of operations.